Amsterdam. A city I’ve been dying to visit since I first watched their great tourism video back in 2012.

 Check out the Red Light District

 We met up with my friend Charlotte, who was in town for the weekend from London, at a bar on the canal in the Red Light District.
-Although it was daytime, I still feel like I got a glimpse of the famous district and to be honest, since it was the weekend, it was so packed I don’t think I would have been able to deal with it at night. (*I honestly just did not have time to visit a coffee shop for a smoke, but I would definitely do it next time)
+Although it was daytime, I still feel like I got a glimpse of the famous district and to be honest, since it was the weekend, it was so packed I don’t think I would have been able to deal with it at night.

 This is just a really quick overview of a really short stay, but if you have any Amsterdam recommendations of your own, please leave them in the comments below!